Our Simple Homeschool Schedule | Mon – Thur Hour by Hour

 • 9:10 – Chapter book read aloud time for 15-30 minutes (I read to the kids)

-• 9:30 – Tyrion math / Evelyn writing (Tyrion will need my assistance while Evelyn can do writing independently.
+• 9:30 – Tyrion math / Evelyn writing (Tyrion will need my assistance with his math lesson while writing for Evelyn is independent work.
 She will finish before Tyrion and then play quietly while we finish.)

 • 9:45 – Tyrion writing (independently) / Evelyn language arts with my assistance